 When creating a backup, users get some of the following errors:

-- Displays Error: “Unable to create the file to the address…”
+- Displays Error: “Unable to create the file at the address…”

 - Displays Error: “Backup failed“